arashrahmani/Snake-Game-C-OO/README.md

 > snake-game
 ```

+⭐ Support

-If you found this repository helpful in solving a problem or improving your workflow, I would truly appreciate it if you could consider giving it a star.
-Your support helps increase its visibility and encourages me to continue maintaining and enhancing it for the community.
+If you enjoyed this project or found it helpful, please consider starring this repo.
+Your support helps me keep improving and building new projects for the community.